modmore/Commerce_ModuleSkeleton/readme.md

   - Under `model/schema`, a sample xPDO package schema.
 If you use this, you'll find a script in `/_build/build.schema.php` to turn it into a model and (commented out) code in `src/Modules/Projectname.php` to load the package.
   - In `src/Modules/Projectname.php` a module, complete with basic methods filled out.
   - A `composer.json` file defining a PSR-4 autoloader for your namespace and project name.
 If you change this, run `composer dump-autoload` in the `core/components/projectname/` directory to update the autoloader.
+- A basic phpcs ruleset that both checks PHP 7.4-8.2 compatibility and a standard set of coding standards that we use for our projects.
+This is in both `.github/workflows/phpcs.yml` to run automatically on pushes to GitHub, and in `composer.json` in the root of the project.
+  - To run locally, make sure to do a `composer install` in the root.
+  - Run `composer run phpcs` to check the coding standards and PHP version compatibility
+  - Run `composer run phpcbf` to automatically fix code that doesn't comply with the coding standards, where possible

 Happy building!